FX market hours and liquidity

 With indices, shares and most other financial products that are traded on various global exchanges, you can only make trades during the exchange’s business hours.
-Fortunately for currency traders, currencies are free of this restriction and can be traded day or night, with the currency market hours being open 24 hours a day, 5 days a week.
+Fortunately for FX traders, currencies are free of this restriction and can be traded day or night, with the FX market hours being open 24 hours a day, 5 days a week.

 Capturing trading opportunities around the clock

-Below you can see a 24 hour period which shows the active trading sessions of the Interbank and Retail currency markets, using London as the time zone as this is the central hub to currency trading.
+Below you can see a 24 hour period which shows the active trading sessions of the Interbank and Retail FX markets, using London as the time zone as this is the central hub to FX trading.

 The highest volume of trading activity happens during the London session (as it also has Europe as well) but liquidity is at its highest when New York opens and overlaps with the London session.
 This is referred to as the ‘Nylon’ session (New York and London) when liquidity and trading volume is at its highest.
 Therefore we can expect larger moves and is an ideal time to trade breakout strategies.
 This is a popular time for intraday traders to participate as due to the higher volume and liquidity, spreads are at their tightest so transaction costs for the traders is lower.